therufs/hwtrack/README.md

 Add validations.
 Make assignments editable from User page.
 Add highlighting for past-due assignments.
-Update views to show appropriate fields: class_assignment/show should provide a list of assignments with the user they're assigned to
+Write complete? method.

 Status 6/18:
-Added assignment list to user view.
+class_assignment/show shows a list of users it's assigned to Added assignment list to user view.
 Creating a new Class Assignment generates an Assignment to belong to each User.
 Any User can create a Class Assignment.